tamjid-ahsan/dsc-phase-1-project/README.md

 ![png](./assets/plt_go_0.png)
 Adventure, Action, Comedy market is saturated.
-Horror, Thriller, Mystery release count is lower with higher mean return percentage.
+Horror, Thriller, Mystery release count is higher with higher mean return percentage.
 This recommendation will alter if we look at collection instead of ROI% because those genre requires less budget, so the return percentage is generally higher.

 ### Non franchise info